useblocks/sphinx-needs/docs/directives/needuml.rst

 .. note::

    ``:extra:`` values are only available in the current PlantUML code.
-   It is not available in code loaded via :ref:`jinja_uml`.
+   It is not available in code loaded via :ref:`needuml_jinja_uml`.
+   So we suggest to use them only in non-embedded needuml directives.
+   In an embedded needuml, you can store the information in the options of the need and access them with :ref:`needflow_need` like in :ref:`needuml` introduction.

+.. _needuml_config:

 config
 ~~~~~~
 Allows to preconfigure PlantUML and set certain layout options.

 For details please take a look into needflow :ref:`needflow_config`.

+.. _needuml_debug:

 debug
 ~~~~~